kinglevel/SnapshotsMA3/README.md

 * It works with many diffent kinds of assigned masters on executors.
 Some may not work.
 * Fade times only work with some masters, as of 1.9.7.0.
 * Values stored into snapshots may not live between showfile loads or console reboots.
+Therefore a savesystem is present.
 * Not tested in a network scenario, yet.
 * Loads lua code globally, probably a better way to do it.